7 min read

 The popup would be empty.
 The user would close it and lose trust in the feature.

-So we added a fallback: when the dictionary lookup returns "not found," we display the AI's saved explanation for that mistake in the popup body.
+So we added a fallback: when the dictionary doesn't find an entry, we display the AI's saved explanation for that mistake in the popup body.
 That text is always meaningful — it's the AI's note about why the original was wrong, written when the mistake happened.
 The popup says, in effect:

 "We couldn't find a dictionary entry for 'most natural way', but here's what was wrong with how you used it in your session: 'In English, we usually say the most natural way — but adding to put it makes the sentence flow better.'"

-This single addition turned "empty popup = broken" into "always has content = always useful."
-Telemetry shows the popup close rate dropped from ~32% (lots of "this didn't help me, close") to ~9%.
+That single addition turned "empty popup = broken" into "always has content = always useful."

 The junk vocab filter

 While we were at it: a separate but related problem.
 Sometimes the AI saves obvious garbage — "n/a", "incomplete sentence", "no error", "unclear".
-These come from the LLM occasionally hallucinating a structured response when the actual sentence was fine.
+These come from the model occasionally over-tagging a sentence that was actually fine.
 Pre-filter, they showed up as cards in the bank.

 How a learner uses this now, end-to-end